Small businesses interested in PPP loans may begin applying today, note slight change in interest rates

 As of Friday, April 3, the application period has been opened.

-This opening occurred only hours after the Small Business Association released Interim Final Guidance for the Program, providing critical guidance to lenders and borrowers.
+4. Contact your commercial lender.
+You can start with the lender you already use.
+Ask them about their participation in the Paycheck Protection Program and whether you can submit your application to them.
+If they are not participating, you can find a non-exhaustive list of other area lenders on www.brac.org/recovery under the Business Resources section.

+5. Talk to your lender about loan forgiveness and ask about what you will need to submit to request loan forgiveness.
+You will need to submit documents verifying the number of full-time equivalent employees and pay rates, as well as payments on mortgage, lease, and utility obligations.
+Ask your lender for more details.

-Among the guidance was a change in the anticipated interest rate for PPP loans.
+Applicants should also take note of a change in the Small Business Association's anticipated interest rate for PPP loans.
 Previous interim guidance set the loans at a fixed 0.5%; the interim final guidance sets the interest rate at 1%.

 “The rate change could provide a little comfort to lenders and a little more hope to borrowers,” said Liz Smith, Senior Vice President for Economic Competitiveness at the Baton Rouge Area Chamber.
 “It remains to be seen whether area lenders agree that the interest rate bump makes the loans appealing.
 It’s critical that these loans are attractive to both lenders and borrowers to get these dollars actually paying paychecks.”